 Students who choose the thesis option must complete HST 681 Thesis for three to six credit hours.

-In addition to the requirements listed in the Graduate College’s standards for Good Standing, a student pursuing a M.A. in History will:
+In addition to the requirements listed in the Marshall University’s standards for good standing, a student pursuing a M.A. in History will:

 - Maintain a GPA of at least 3.0 (B) on all graduate work applicable to the degree, and